julianperrott/WowClassicGrindBot/README.md

 ## 1. Download this repository

-Put into into a folder. e.g C:\WowClassicGrindBot-.
+Put into into a folder. e.g "C:\WowClassicGrindBot".
 I am going to refer to this folder from now on, so just substitute your own folder path.

-## 2. Install Addon
+## 2. Install the Addon

 In this repo is a folder Addons e.g.  C:\WowClassicGrindBot\Addons.
 Copy the contents into your wow classic Addons folder. e.g. c:\World of Warcraft\_classic_\Interface\AddOns.